-If any such officer refuses or neglects to serve a legal precept to him directed and delivered for service, his fees therefor being first tendered, or without such tender in criminal cases when the precept is indorsed by the attorney general or solicitor, or by the clerk by order of court, he shall forfeit $50 to any person aggrieved thereby who shall sue therefor within 3 months.
+If any such officer refuses or neglects to serve a legal precept to him directed and delivered for service, his fees, therefore, being first tendered, or without such tender in criminal cases when the precept is endorsed by the attorney general or solicitor, or by the clerk by order of the court, he shall forfeit $50 to any person aggrieved thereby who shall sue therefor within 3 months.

 Source.
 RS 178:10.
 CS 189:10.
 GS 197:7.
 GL 216:7.
 PS 212:7.
 PL 324:8.
 RL 380:8.

-No attorney shall be personally liable to any sheriff, or other officer authorized to serve process, for his fees or expenses incurred in the service of any writ or other process placed in his hands for service, except upon an express contract to pay the fees and expenses thereon.
-But said officer shall have a right of action against the person suing out such process.
+No attorney shall be personally liable to any sheriff or other officer authorized to serve process for his fees or expenses incurred in the service of any writ or other process placed in his hands for service, except upon an express contract to pay the fees and expenses thereon.
+But said officer should have a right of action against the person suing out such process.

 Source.
 1899, 20:1.
 PL 324:9.
 RL 380:9.

-An officer having authority to serve process or make an arrest may require suitable aid in the execution of his office.
+An officer with the authority to serve process or make an arrest may require suitable aid in his office’s execution.
 Any person who neglects or refuses to give such aid when so required shall be fined not more than $20.

 Source.
 RS 178:12.
 CS 189:12.
 GS 197:8.
 GL 216:8.
 PS 212:8.
 PL 324:10.
 RL 380:10.